tfchurch/sumo-hakyll/pages/smt/index.md

 !!!largebutton [Register for SMT 2014!](http://sumo.stanford.edu/smt/registration)

-The regular registration and payment deadlines have passed.
-However, if you are still interested in participating, late registration is still available until 11:59 PM Pacific time on **February 3rd**.
-The corresponding payment deadline for late registration is **February 5th**.
-Payment must be postmarked by the payment deadline.
-Note that there is late fee for late registration.
+The regular and late registration and payment deadlines have passed.
+However, if you are still interested in participating, you can still register until the day of the tournament.
+The fee for day-of-contest registration is &#36;20 per person.

-Registration may still be possible after the late deadline, but will be subject to further availability constraints and late fees.
+If you have not yet mailed your payment, please bring your payment with you on the day of the contest.  **Do not mail your payment**, as it may not arrive in time.
+This applies for all registrations, regardless of when made.

-We will send email confirmation upon submitting registration and upon receiving payment.
+We will send email confirmation upon submitting registration and upon receiving payment (if you have already sent payment by mail).

 Full registration rules and information can be found on our [rules page](/smt/rules.html).